Nothing More To Tell: Plot

 Nothing More to Tell follows high school senior Brynn Gallagher, who has recently relocated to Sturgis, Massachusetts after her family had moved away from the town four years earlier.
 Brynn, desperate for something to go her away after being fired from her school's newspaper and being waitlisted for her top university, applies for an internship with a popular true crime podcast, Motive.
 During her interview, she brings up an unsolved case from her own life: the murder of her eighth grade English teacher, William Larkin.
 Larkin's body was found behind the Saint Ambrose prep school by three students, rich kids Shane, Charlotte, and Tripp, Brynn's former best friend.
 Despite evidence suggesting the students may have been involved, they were never investigated, and the perpetrator was never found.
 Now that Brynn is a student at Saint Ambrose again and an intern with Motive, she investigates the murder herself.

 Style

-Nothing More to Tell shifts perspectives between Brynn Gallagher in the present day and Tripp Talbot four years earlier.
+Nothing More to Tell shifts perspectives between Brynn Gallagher in the present day and Tripp Talbot, sometimes four years earlier.
 Publishers Weekly found that the "emotionally complex alternating first-person accounts enrich character while imparting immediacy and drive".
 Kharissa Khenner, writing for Shelf Awareness, similarly noted that the "dual points of view builds character, suspense and tone".